EloGank/lol-replay-downloader/README.md

 ## Features

 * **A built-in replay decoder for each files (chunks & keyframes)**
-* **An asynchronous system, allow to download some replays at the same time and save the log into the replay folder**, it need the CLI dependency : https://github.com/EloGank/lol-replay-downloader-cli
+* **An asynchronous system, allow to download some replays at the same time and save the log into the replay folder**, it needs the CLI dependency : https://github.com/EloGank/lol-replay-downloader-cli
 * Download previous data if you start the download process after the start of the game
 * Can wait for the start of the game if you start the download process too early
-* Easily extendable and configurable.
+* **Easily extendable and configurable**.

 ## Installation